mikiTakii/cardinality-research-paper/README.md

+# Cardinality in Set Theory

+This repository contains my high school final research paper written in LaTeX.

+This paper explores fundamental and advanced concepts in set theory, including:
+- Cardinality of sets
+- Countable and uncountable sets
+- Equivalence of sets

-# cardinality-research-paper
+# Tools
-Research paper in set theory exploring cardinality, countable and uncountable sets, and following theorems (written in LaTeX).
+- LaTeX